-Make sure that the plant is operating vibration-free.
+- 1. WARNING!
+Ensure that the plant is operating vibration-free.
 Vibrations could destroy the device.
-This may result in a serious risk of injury to the user

-Make sure that the medium is flowing continuously.
+This may result in serious injury to the user. - 2.
+WARNING!
+Ensure that the medium is flowing continuously.
 Pulse-like staggered loads could destroy the device.
-This may result in a serious risk of injury to the user.
+This may result in serious injury to the user. - 3.
+NOTICE!
 Completely fill the pipelines.
-Partial filling(s) may result in malfunctions and damage to the device.
+Partial filling(s) may result in malfunctions and damage to the device. - 4.
+NOTICE!
 Vent the pipeline.
-If there are air bubbles in the line during the measurement, this could result in damage to the device caused by hydraulic shock.
-This may cause malfunctions.

-Make sure that the plant is operating without cavitation.
+If there are air pockets in the line during the measurement, this could result in damage to the device caused by hydraulic shock.
+This may cause malfunctions. - 5.
+NOTICE!
+Ensure that the plant is operating without cavitation.
 Cavitation may result in malfunctions and damage to the device.

-Electrical connection > Plug connector M12x1